 eHarmony has 29 million users while Christian Mingle has over 12 million.

 This difference becomes obvious when using the apps side by side.
 There’s simply more people to match with on eHarmony, and there’s little risk of running out of other users in more populated areas.
+In this sense, eHarmony is a good place to meet nerdy girls if you’re a guy for example.

 By comparison, on Christian Mingle you will likely run out of other users to match with in 2-3 weeks even in larger cities.
 Smaller towns are even more troublesome.